jasmine97xuereb/sym-cont/README.md

 eval $(opam env)
 ```
 #### Installs opam-depext
-opam-depext is a tool to query and install external dependencies of opam packages.
+Opam-depext is a tool to query and install external dependencies of opam packages.
 ```
 opam install depext
 eval $(opam env)